 Non-linear change takes a combination of doing, listening and co-creating, as referenced during this event with Otto Scharmer’s work.
 How can we deepen our whole person?
 Experimenting together, co-creating and creating resonance.
 All combined.
 At the sweet spot is unpredictability.

 A major change and strong emotions can be blockers or enablers for our sustainable development.
 How do we notice our head, heart and hands?
 And gut?
 What hinders us from growing?
 Well, that was the question we had to discuss in a breakout room of three participants.

 I realized that the disciplines I focus on might be my blindspots for any conversation, project or action I take to learn and grow.
-After the small circles, we were back all together with the participants of the workshop.
-Few of them were invited to share the thread of their discussion with everyone.
+So, after the small circles, we were back all together with the participants of the workshop.
+Unfortunately, few of them were invited to share the thread of their discussion with everyone.

 Then came the intervention of Anne-Claire Berg, Danone Culture and Engagement.
 She said that “cells, teams of teams, make an organization”.
 People, our planet and health are interconnected.

-The question she raised was: what is my (yearly) routine to make the/my system better?
+She raised the question: what is my (yearly) routine to make the/my system better?
 Based on her experience and work at Danone, she inspired us with elements we can foster to give voices to people, bring a platform to share knowledge, discuss and shape a business culture and strategy.

 The workshop wrapped up with insight from Sabrina Bouraoui.